ganymedej3/project-ganymede/README.md

 ### 2. Azure Document Classification

+This is our MUT - Model Under Test (aka.
+Application Under Test)

 The `az_fin_doc_classifier.py` script:
 - Connects to the same Azure Blob Storage to access the documents
 - Submits each document to Azure Document Intelligence using a custom classification model